Rodrigo-Suguimoto/100-days-of-code/log.md

 **Thoughts:** There's so much to learn.
 This excites me and at the same time, frightens me.
 Confusing, right?

 **Link(s) to work:** https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/functional-programming/apply-functional-programming-to-convert-strings-to-url-slugs

+### Day 11: January 14, 2020 - Tuesday

+**Today's Progress**: I'm using filter, regexp, map, reduce, concat!
+All together to solve intermediate algorithms!
+That's truly awesome!!

+**Thoughts:** I'm in constantly fear of getting stuck.
+I get by it by being very mechanical.
+Get up and do.
+Get up and do.

+**Link(s) to work:** https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/diff-two-arrays